Note to the reader:

 The primary differences between qualitative and quantitative UX research have to do with how the data is collected and the nature of the data itself.

 Quantitative UX research, on the other hand, usually involves collecting data from a much larger group of people in order to quantify a problem by answering the questions, “How much?” and “How many?”
-Common quantitative research methods include usability studies, surveys, click tests, card sorts, and A/B tests.
+Common quantitative research methods include usability studies, user surveys, click tests, card sorts, and A/B tests.

 As for whether it’s a good idea to skip the qualitative bit and lean into the statistics, well, Jakob Nielsen of Nielsen Norman Group had a few things to say about that: